 The significant accounting policies that have been used in the preparation of these consolidated financial statements are summarized below and in the succeeding pages.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+These policies have been consistently applied through all the years presented, unless otherwise stated.
+For purposes of discussion, the term "Group" shall refer to the Company and all its wholly-owned subsidiaries described and enumerated in the foregoing paragraphs.